 About the Artist

-Alexandre Dujardin's other series composed of five images Let Me Tell You a Story, Don’t Be Sad Little Girl, Reflection, Toad and Water Lilly, Wings for Sonia is related to the short story "The Adventures of Sonia Ploum".
+Alexandre Dujardin's 2012 series composed of five drawings - Let Me Tell You a Story, Don’t Be Sad Little Girl, Reflection, Toad and Water Lilly, Wings for Sonia- is related to the short story "The Adventures of Sonia Ploum".
 The story that comes into the artist's mind after some drawings created unpurposefully, allows the series to eventually reach completion.
-Dujardin then asks his author friend Coco Delesalle to put the story into words and they would work together on its final version.
+Dujardin then asks his author friend Coco Delesalle to put the story into words and they work together on its final version.
 Our heroine is a little girl named Sonia Ploum, who feels lonely, taking a promenade with a balloon in her hand.
 Seeing her saddened by the absence of someone to tell her she is loved, first a wolf comes to her rescue and she rides him.
 Meanwhile Sonia's balloon suddenly escapes and although she is saddened again, all the characters she encounters throughout her adventure respectively console and encourage her; they tell her to persist in her journey and that she will surely find her balloon.
 The text has no real finale; the story ends in Dujardin's mind with images without words; the little girl flies away with a little boy on a butterfly's back and they spread colours onto the landscapes they fly upon.
 It is sensed that Sonia's journey to find her balloon takes her to a different place where she matures and her loneliness comes to an end.
 At this point, Sonia no longer needs the balloon.
-Thus Dujardin's childlike but melancholic imagery carries the viewer away and perfectly overlaps with the concept of "the quest", the gallery's first exhibition's conceptual backbone.
+Thus Dujardin's childlike but melancholic imagery carries the viewer away and perfectly overlaps with the concept of "The Quest", the exhibition's conceptual backbone.